Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

  - `general-ledger` - General ledger accounts can only be attached to exempt Business Verified Customers. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
 Please contact [Sales](https://www.dwolla.com/contact?b=apidocs) or your account manager for more information on enabling this account type.

  - `loan` - Loan accounts can only be attached to Verified Customers.
 These funding-sources can only be credited, meaning funds can only be sent to these accounts. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
 Please contact [Sales](https://www.dwolla.com/contact?b=apidocs) or your account manager for more information on enabling this account type.

+###### Card funding source

+Adding a debit `card` as a funding source type allows your [Customers](#customers) to receive funds in typically within 30 minutes rather than hours or days.
+By sending funds from your Master Dwolla Balance funding source, you can directly “push” these funds out in near real-time to a customer’s reloadable prepaid card or bank-issued debit card.
+To get a more in-depth overview of debit `cards`, including functionality and other benefits, check out our [developer resource article](https://developers.dwolla.com/concepts/debit-cards).

 ### Funding source links